This guide has been produced for information purposes only. As a mortgage broker, we're not able to offer tax advice.

 No Capital Gains Tax Allowance

-You can use our CGT calculator to work out Capital Gains Tax.
+You can use our CGT calculator to work out Capital Gains Tax on buy to let properties.

 The Additional Costs of Running a Limited Company